 - You are optimizing URL slugs for existing posts and pages.

-- You are moving to a new website platform and your pages will change from https://domain.com/page.html to https://domain.com/page/.
+- You are moving to a new website platform, and your pages will change from https://example.com/page.html to https://example.com/page/.

 Most of the discussion surrounding 301 redirects focuses on whether PageRank would transfer from the old URL to the new URL.